bwhittakerb/truth-and-reconciliation-commission-of-canada_honouring-the-truth-reconciling-for-the-future/sourcefiles/Endnotes.md

 Winnipeg, Manitoba, 18 June 2010, Statement Number: SC110.

-1. TRC, AVS, Dora Fraser, Statement to the Truth and Reconciliation Commission of Canada, Winni-

-   peg, Manitoba, 19 June 2010, Statement Number: 02-MB-19JU10-012.
+1. TRC, AVS, Dora Fraser, Statement to the Truth and Reconciliation Commission of Canada, Winnipeg, Manitoba, 19 June 2010, Statement Number: 02-MB-19JU10-012.

-2. TRC, AVS, Ellen Okimaw, Statement to the Truth and Reconciliation Commission of Canada, Tim-

-   mins, Ontario, 8 November 2010, Statement Number: 01-ON-4-6NOV10-022.
+2. TRC, AVS, Ellen Okimaw, Statement to the Truth and Reconciliation Commission of Canada, Timmins, Ontario, 8 November 2010, Statement Number: 01-ON-4-6NOV10-022.

-3. TRC, AVS, Bernard Catcheway, Statement to the Truth and Reconciliation Commission of Canada,

-   Skownan First Nation, Manitoba, 12 October 2011, Statement Number: 2011-2510.
+3. TRC, AVS, Bernard Catcheway, Statement to the Truth and Reconciliation Commission of Canada, Skownan First Nation, Manitoba, 12 October 2011, Statement Number: 2011-2510.

-4. TRC, AVS, Bernard Sutherland, Statement to the Truth and Reconciliation Commission of Canada,

-   Fort Albany, Ontario, 29 January 2013, Statement Number: 2011-3180.
-(Translated from Cree to

-   English by Translation Bureau, Public Works and Government Services Canada, 8961944_003.)
+4. TRC, AVS, Bernard Sutherland, Statement to the Truth and Reconciliation Commission of Canada, Fort Albany, Ontario, 29 January 2013, Statement Number: 2011-3180.
+(Translated from Cree to English by Translation Bureau, Public Works and Government Services Canada, 8961944_003.)

 5. “Nun Forced Native Students to Eat Their Own Vomit,” *Edmonton Journal*, 25 June 1999.

-6. TRC, AVS, Simon Awashish, Statement to the Truth and Reconciliation Commission of Canada, La

-   Tuque, Québec, 5 March 2013, Statement Number: SP104.
+6. TRC, AVS, Simon Awashish, Statement to the Truth and Reconciliation Commission of Canada, La Tuque, Québec, 5 March 2013, Statement Number: SP104.

-7. TRC, AVS, Woodie Elias, Statement to the Truth and Reconciliation Commission of Canada, Fort

-   McPherson, Northwest Territories, 12 September 2012, Statement Number: 2011-0343.
+7. TRC, AVS, Woodie Elias, Statement to the Truth and Reconciliation Commission of Canada, Fort McPherson, Northwest Territories, 12 September 2012, Statement Number: 2011-0343.

-8. TRC, AVS, Dorothy Nolie, Statement to the Truth and Reconciliation Commission of Canada, Alert

-   Bay, British Columbia, 20 October 2011, Statement Number: 2011-3294.
+8. TRC, AVS, Dorothy Nolie, Statement to the Truth and Reconciliation Commission of Canada, Alert Bay, British Columbia, 20 October 2011, Statement Number: 2011-3294.

-9. TRC, AVS, Nellie Trapper, Statement to the Truth and Reconciliation Commission of Canada, Win-

-   nipeg, Manitoba, 18 June 2010, Statement Number: 02-MB-16JU10-086.
+9. TRC, AVS, Nellie Trapper, Statement to the Truth and Reconciliation Commission of Canada, Winnipeg, Manitoba, 18 June 2010, Statement Number: 02-MB-16JU10-086.

-10. TRC, AVS, Inez Dieter, Statement to the Truth and Reconciliation Commission of Canada, Regina,

-    Saskatchewan, 16 January 2012, Statement Number: SP035.
+10. TRC, AVS, Inez Dieter, Statement to the Truth and Reconciliation Commission of Canada, Regina, Saskatchewan, 16 January 2012, Statement Number: SP035.

-11. TRC, AVS, Gladys Prince, Statement to the Truth and Reconciliation Commission of Canada,

-    Brandon, Manitoba, 13 October 2011, Statement Number: 2011-2498.
-(Translated from Ojibway to

-    English by Translation Bureau, Public Works and Government Services Canada, 8956132.)
+11. TRC, AVS, Gladys Prince, Statement to the Truth and Reconciliation Commission of Canada, Brandon, Manitoba, 13 October 2011, Statement Number: 2011-2498.
+(Translated from Ojibway to English by Translation Bureau, Public Works and Government Services Canada, 8956132.)

-12. TRC, AVS, Frances Tait, Statement to the Truth and Reconciliation Commission of Canada, Victo-

-    ria, British Columbia, 13 April 2012, Statement Number: 2011-3974.
+12. TRC, AVS, Frances Tait, Statement to the Truth and Reconciliation Commission of Canada, Victoria, British Columbia, 13 April 2012, Statement Number: 2011-3974.

-13. TRC, AVS, Hazel Bitternose, Statement to the Truth and Reconciliation Commission of Canada,

-    Regina, Saskatchewan, 17 January 2012, Statement Number: SP036.
+13. TRC, AVS, Hazel Bitternose, Statement to the Truth and Reconciliation Commission of Canada, Regina, Saskatchewan, 17 January 2012, Statement Number: SP036.

 14. Sadowski, “Preliminary Report on the Investigation,” 7–8.

-15. TRC, LACAR, Library and Archives Canada, Ottawa, RG29, Department of Health fonds, Medical

-    Services sous-fonds, Medical Services Branch Central Registry File series, Administrative Records from Blocks 800 to 849 sub-series, finding aid 29-143, Perm. volume 2622, file 800-4-9, file volume 1, file dates 09/1952 to 11/1976, file name “Records Retirement,” *Indian and Northern Health Services Administrative Circular 57-66*, Destruction and Retention of Documents, P. E. Moore, 7 August 1957.
+15. TRC, LACAR, Library and Archives Canada, Ottawa, RG29, Department of Health fonds, Medical Services sous-fonds, Medical Services Branch Central Registry File series, Administrative Records from Blocks 800 to 849 sub-series, finding aid 29-143, Perm. volume 2622, file 800-4-9, file volume 1, file dates 09/1952 to 11/1976, file name “Records Retirement,” *Indian and Northern Health Services Administrative Circular 57-66*, Destruction and Retention of Documents, P. E. Moore, 7 August 1957.
 [46a-c000301-d0008-001]

 16. For an example, see: Canada, *Annual Report of the Department of Indian Affairs, 1893*, 91–97.

-17. TRC, NRA, Library and Archives Canada, RG10, volume 6016, file 1-1-23, part 1, A. F. MacKenzie to

-    Indian Agents, Principals of Indian Residential Schools, 17 April 1935.
+17. TRC, NRA, Library and Archives Canada, RG10, volume 6016, file 1-1-23, part 1, A. F. MacKenzie to Indian Agents, Principals of Indian Residential Schools, 17 April 1935.
 [SBR-001147-0000] Under this policy, the principal was to inform the Indian agent of the death of a student.
 The agent was then to convene and chair a three-person board of inquiry.
 The two other members of the board were to be the principal and the physician who attended the student.
-The board was to com- plete a form provided by Indian Affairs that requested information on the cause of death and the treatment provided to the child.
+The board was to complete a form provided by Indian Affairs that requested information on the cause of death and the treatment provided to the child.
 Parents were to be notified of the inquiry and given the right to attend or have a representative attend the inquiry to make a statement.
 However, an inquiry was not to be delayed for more than seventy-two hours to accommodate parents.
 TRC, NRA, Library and Archives Canada, RG10, volume 6016, file 1-1-23, part 1, Indian Affairs Memorandum, 17 April

 \1935.
 [SBR-001147-0001]

-1. See, for examples: TRC, NRA, Anglican Church of Canada, General Synod Archives, Anglican

-   Church of Canada, GS-75-103, B17, Minutes of meeting of Indian and Eskimo Commission Held on Tuesday, January 11th, 1927, 11; [AAC-083001] St. Boniface Historical Society, Archives De- schâtelets, L 541 M27L 266, Brachet to père provincial, 20 October 1928.
+1. See, for examples: TRC, NRA, Anglican Church of Canada, General Synod Archives, Anglican Church of Canada, GS-75-103, B17, Minutes of meeting of Indian and Eskimo Commission Held on Tuesday, January 11th, 1927, 11; [AAC-083001] St. Boniface Historical Society, Archives De- schâtelets, L 541 M27L 266, Brachet to père provincial, 20 October 1928.

 2. TRC, NRA, Library and Archives Canada, RG10, volume 6302, file 650-23, part 2, Inspector, Com- manding Prince Albert Sub-Division to The Officer in Charge, RCMP, Regina, Saskatchewan, 10 September 1942.
 [BVL-000822]